Clinical Research Center

 Our research nurses are skilled in monitoring and critically assessing study participants and are trained in the education of diverse populations so that they may achieve successful study outcomes.

 All nursing staff are certified to provide basic cardiac life support and advanced cardiovascular life support, have experience providing support for phase 1 pharmacokinetic studies, and are certified in shipping and handling study specimens.
-They also mentor research coordinators and junior investigators to ensure that research protocols are implemented correctly.
+They also mentor research coordinators and early career investigators to ensure that research protocols are implemented correctly.

 Our clinical research coordinators are trained to prepare and submit regulatory documents, including institutional review board applications and consent forms; conduct participant screening and recruitment; acquire consent for study participation; administer questionnaires; complete case report forms; perform EKGs, take vital signs and anthropometric measurements, and draw blood; and are certified to ship and handle specimens.